The Perfect Getaway: A foodie tour of New Orleans

 Set yourself up with some classic New Orleans’ fare as soon as you arrive in the city’s historic French Quarter, the ideal base for your weekend’s culinary exploration.
 Kick off your mouth-watering tour with breakfast at the award-winning Dickie Brennan’s Palace Cafe on Canal Street.
 Sit out on the terrace for prime people-watching as you fuel up on Gulf shrimp n’ grits or their famous duck hash.
 Add a frozen bananas Foster cocktail if you’re feeling festive.

-One block from the French Quarter, you can drop your bags at The Roosevelt New Orleans, A Waldorf Astoria Hotel, and walk to Jackson Square to see St. Louis Cathedral, the Spanish colonial architecture of the Cabildo Museum, tarot card readers and local artists selling their paintings.
+One block from the French Quarter, you can drop your bags at The Roosevelt New Orleans, A Waldorf Astoria Hotel, and walk to Jackson Square to see St. Louis Cathedral, the Spanish colonial architecture of the Cabildo Museum, tarot card readers, and local artists selling their paintings.
 A quick way to get your bearings and learn some history is to take a mule-drawn carriage ride — the drivers are all qualified tour guides and have great stories to share.

 Afternoon